-The Hebrew language in Biblical times was very poor and therefore contained many homonyms.
-One and the same word had many senses.
-The word God in that time meant first of all the Creator of Heaven and Earth.
+The Hebrew language in biblical times was very poor and therefore contained many homonyms.
+The same word had many senses.
+The word "God" in that time meant first of all the Creator of heaven and earth.
 The word was used also for Christ.
 Angelic beings are several times called gods in the Old Testament, as are even men.
-The Creator says to Moses: "I will set thee as god over Pharaoh" and in one of the Psalms, the Jews, as members of a chosen people, are told: "Ye are gods."
-So when Jacob said, "I have seen God face to face," he meant an angelic being, whereas St. John speaks about God in the highest sense of the word, the last reality, the Creator of Heaven and Earth.
+The Creator says to Moses, "I have made you as God to Pharaoh" and in one of the psalms, the Jews, as members of a chosen people, are told, "You are gods."
+So when Jacob said, "I have seen God face to face," he meant an angelic being, whereas John speaks about God in the highest sense of the word-the last reality, the Creator of heaven and earth.